-- Bed-wetting in children who previously didn't wet the bed during the night
+- Bed-wetting in children who have never wet the bed during the night

 - Feeling irritable or having other mood changes

 - Having blurry vision

 When to see a doctor

 Talk to your health care provider if you notice any of the above symptoms in you or your child.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.